ThePapaw/psmc/README.md

 • <B>PSMC Maintenance Tools</B> (Maintenance Program)<BR>
 Features include: Auto delete of cache at start up (optional), notifies when packages and thumbs reach a set amount of wasted storage space (you can set and change sizes), cuts down on your devices read/writes on the ROM.
 Also has many Backup/Restore Options, Speed test, IP check and other features.
 Again, please give credit to their respective developers.

-The SKINS have been themed and modded for use with PSMC.
-They will also work with Kodi and other Kodi forks.
-They were themed using the Aeon Nox SiLVO skin unless otherwise stated.
-All the PSMC skins have been COMPLETELY redesigned and updated using the current version of aeon.nox.silvo as of 11-14-2019.
-Most of them now include <B>NEW Home Screen Animation</B> (can be toggled off), additional Falling Seasons, GUI Sounds and other various changes.
-(If you wish to use the included <B>GUI Sounds</B> for the particular skin, you will need to enable them in the system settings!)
-The skins include:
+• <B>The SKINS</B> have been themed and modded for use with PSMC using the AeonNox SiLVO skin unless otherwise stated.
+They will work with Kodi and other Kodi forks.
+All the PSMC skins have been COMPLETELY redesigned and updated using the AeonNox SiLVO (v7.9.4).

+Most of them now include <B>Home Screen Animation</B> (can be toggled off), additional Falling Seasons, GUI Sounds and other various changes.
+(If you wish to use the included <B>GUI Sounds</B> for a particular skin, they will be downloaded automaticlly with the skin, but you will need to enable them in the system settings) The PSMC skins include:

 • <B>PSMC's Silvo Skin</B> - A general Aeon Nox SiLVO skin themed for PSMC. <BR>
 • <B>PSMC's Spiderman Skin</B> - Updated and redesigned (includes animations & GUI sounds). <BR>